Supertaça de Angola (handball)

-The Angolan Handball SuperCup aka Supertaça Francisco de Almeida is an annual handball competition between the winners of the previous year's league champion and cup.
+The Angolan Handball SuperCup Supertaça Francisco de Almeida is an annual handball competition between the winners of the previous year's league champion and cup.
 In case the same team happens to win both the league and the cup, the match will be played between the league winner and the cup runner-up.

 The Super Cup match marks the beginning of the handball season, followed by the league and the cup.